In the event school is cancelled for any reason "STARS " will also be closed

 ___ If you do not pay by the end of two weeks, you will be asked to leave the program.

 ___ All payment for services rendered must be remitted within one month.
-If payment is not made by this time, your fee will be turned over to a collection agency and you will be responsible for al collection costs and/or attorney fees.
+Unfortunately any past due balance that is not collected within a reasonable time period will be turned over to a collection agency and the party will be responsible for all collection costs and/or attorney fees.

 ___ Our Extended School programs close promptly at 6:00 pm.
 You will be charged a late fee of $1.00 per minute per child for each minute you arrive after the closing time.